The Linfield Curriculum (General Education Requirements)

-- From one or more disciplinary perspectives, articulate and analyze the power relations (e.g., imperialism, colonialism, political or cultural hegemony, or marginalization) between two or more nations or groups of people.
+- From one or more disciplinary perspectives, articulate and analyze the power relations (e.g., imperialism, colonialism, political or cultural hegemony, or marginalization) among two or more nations or groups of people.

 - Examine the impact of global interdependence on the lives of individuals.

-Courses with GP designation address at least one of the above learning outcomes.
+Courses with GP designation must address the first outcome, and at least one of the remaining two learning outcomes.